bobcmartin/agri_sense2_final/README.md

 The normal Upload button assumes a Bootloader is present and will fail.

 ## Serial Console Output
-Using Tera Term or equivalent set to 115200 baud connect to the board and perform a hard reset by pressing the small reset button located on the AVR IoT Mini Cell Button located nearest the large square silver chip which is teh Sequans modem.
+Using Tera Term or equivalent set to 115200 baud connect to the board and perform a hard reset by pressing the small reset button located on the AVR IoT Mini Cell Button located nearest the large square silver chip which is the Sequans modem.
 Assuming that the Agri-sense2 hardware platform has been properly wired the following serial stream will appear.